 Lawyers representing students from the CSU and UC systems filed a federal lawsuit in April demanding refunds for fees paid for the Spring 2020 academic term.
 The fees typically cover campus gyms, health facilities, student center and activities.
 UC officials declined to comment on the lawsuit.
 A CSU spokesman said campuses have been open and offering services to students even though courses were moved online and that they would “vigorously defend the lawsuit.”
 Both suits remain open.

 Q: What resources are available to professors and instructors who are unfamiliar with teaching online?

-A: A vast amount of material and tools are available for online instruction, which most colleges have offered in some form already, although not to the extent that they will be called on to offer in the coming months.
+A: A vast amount of material and tools are available for online instruction, which most colleges have offered in some form already.
 Some colleges are more prepared than others for this transition.
 Some colleges and universities are providing their own webinars and training sessions to help their instructors make the transition to online instruction.
 The challenge will be greatest for faculty with little or no experience with distance learning.